demisto/content/Packs/CofenseTriage/README.md

 ### Playbooks

-Users would be able to run the playbook in 5.5.0 or higher version as it requires commands to execute the task.
+Users are only able to run the playbook in v6.0.0 or higher as it requires commands to execute the task.
+This content pack includes the following playbooks:
-- Report Categorization - Cofense Triage v3
+1. Report Categorization - Cofense Triage v3
-- Send Indicators - Cofense Triage v3
+2. Send Indicators - Cofense Triage v3
-- Cluster Report Categorization - Cofense Triage v3
+3. Cluster Report Categorization - Cofense Triage v3

 #### Report Categorization - Cofense Triage v3
 Report Categorization playbook investigates reports that are unprocessed or uncategorized on Cofense Triage as incident alerts in XSOAR and categorizes them based on the severity of the incident.